acuna-public/JabaDaba/README.md

 # JabaDaba
-JabaDaba is a powerful wrapper for Java which helps to working with it pretty<br>
+JabaDaba is a powerful wrapper for Java which helps to working with it more pretty<br>
 <br>

 **Usage**